schroedtert/test-rtd/docs/source/jpscore/jpscore_operativ.rst

 -  ``<force_ped  a="5" D="0.2"/>``

-   -  The influence of other pedestrians is triggered by
+   -  The influence of other pedestrians is triggered by :math:`a` and :math:`D` where :math:`a` is the strength of the interaction and :math:`D` gives its range.

-      .. math:: a

-      \ and

-      .. math:: D

-      where

-      .. math:: a

-      is the strength of the interaction and

-      .. math:: D

-      gives its range.
-The naming may be misleading, since the model is **not** force-based, but velocity-based.
    -  Unit: m

 -  ``<force_wall a="5" D="0.02"/>``:

-   -  The influence of walls is triggered by

-      .. math:: a

-      \ and

-      .. math:: D

-      where

-      .. math:: a

-      is the strength of the interaction and

-      .. math:: D

-      gives its range.
-A larger value of

-      .. math:: D

-      may lead to blockades, especially when passing narrow bottlenecks.
+   -  The influence of walls is triggered by :math:`a` and :math:`D` where :math:`a` is the strength of the interaction and :math:`D` gives its range.
+A larger value of :math:`D` may lead to blockades, especially when passing narrow bottlenecks.
    -  Unit: m

 The names of the aforementioned parameters might be misleading, since